SQream/sqream_docs/index.rst

 SQream DB supports regular SQL including :ref:`a substantial amount of ANSI SQL<sql_feature_support>`, uses :ref:`serializable transactions<transactions>`, and :ref:`scales horizontally<concurrency_and_scaling_in_sqream>` for concurrent statements.

+..
+TODO: something about a single node of sqream being able to support 10 or even 100TB of data as long as it has enough storage.

 SQream DB comes with standard SQL client drivers, including :ref:`JDBC<java_jdbc>`, :ref:`ODBC<odbc>`, and :ref:`Python DB-API<pysqream>`.